Driving licence in Lebanon

-In domestic non-electronic identification the driving licence has remained in a leading position, since most of the population have to have a licence anyway, and a driving licence is valid for almost every situation where non-electronic personal identification is needed even though they are not officially recognized as such.
+As a domestic non-electronic identification, the driving licence has remained in a leading position, because most of the population have to have a licence anyway, and a driving licence is valid for almost every situation where non-electronic personal identification is needed even though they are not officially recognized as such.

 International use

-The Republic of Lebanon allows non-residents to use regular licences issued by other states and countries in return Lebanese driving licences are also valid in many other countries due to various international agreements and treaties.
-The Republic of Lebanon bears the legal right suspend an individual's driving privilege within its borders for traffic violations.
+Lebanon allows non-residents to use regular licences issued by other states and countries.
+Lebanon bears the legal right to suspend an individual's driving privilege within its borders for traffic violations.

-Visitors to the Republic of Lebanon who hold overseas drivers licences may be required to take a driving test before they qualify for a full Lebanese licence.
-However, those from countries with similar road rules are only required to take a theory test (similar to the learner licence test) within a year of arrival or even simply convert their licence to a full Lebanese driver's licence for only $40 without any further tests (e.g. Jordan); until this time they may continue to drive on their foreign driver's licence provided it is either written in Arabic, French, or English, or they have an authorized translation available.
+Lebanon's visitors who hold overseas driving licences may be required to take a driving test before they qualify for a full Lebanese licence.
+However, those from countries with similar road rules are only required to take a theory test (similar to the learner licence test) within a year of arrival or, for $40, convert their licence to a full Lebanese driving licence without any further tests (e.g. Jordan); until this time they may continue to drive on their foreign driving licence provided it is either written in Arabic, French, or English, or has an authorized translation available.